RuhilSijaz/Data-Analysis-with-SQL/README.md

 ## Overview

 This repository provides resources and examples for performing data analysis using SQL (Structured Query Language).
 SQL is a powerful tool for querying and managing data stored in relational databases.
-This guide will help you understand the basics of SQL, common data analysis techniques, and how to apply them to real-world datasets.
+This guide will help you understand the basics of SQL and excel, common data analysis techniques, and how to apply them to real-world datasets.

 In this repository we will see: